Coming to the WCH

 As always, please continue to take safety measures to manage the risk, including hand hygiene, maintaining social distancing and requiring PPE usage in certain settings.

 For general information on visiting public hospitals in SA, please go to:

 - Visiting public hospitals during COVID-19 (SA Health web site)

 All visitors over 12 years old must wear a mask while at the Women’s and Children’s Hospital.
-Surgical masks will be provided on entry to the hospital, and at this time we ask that visitors do not wear cloth masks.
+Surgical masks are available on entry to the hospital, and we ask that visitors do not wear cloth masks.

 For more information on mask wearing, go to: